zkbeats/sn52-dojo-official/README.md

 <font size="6"> **You are highly encouraged to try out requests on the sandbox environment before trying it out on the production environment!**</font>

-To do this you will need to link your AWS account to the request sandbox at https://requestersandbox.mturk.com, after that try running `scripts/test_aws_mturk.py`
+To do this you will need to link your AWS account to the request sandbox at https://requestersandbox.mturk.com, after that try running `python scripts/test_aws_mturk.py --neuron.type miner --aws_mturk_environment sandbox`

 9. Go back to SNS, and set SNS to be a trigger for the Lambda function.
 Click on "Add Trigger" and select "SNS" from the dropdown.
 Search for the SNS topic name.
 <!-- # TODO remove the screenshot with ARN inside, and run bfg repo cleaner -->